-BlackBerry 10 features shown off by RIM, carrier testing to get underway in October [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+BlackBerry 10 features shown off by RIM, carrier testing to get underway in October [UPDATED]Alex Wagner - Editorial Director of News and Content

 Today RIM held its BlackBerry Jam Americas event, and at the gathering, the company demonstrated some more BlackBerry 10 features and talked a bit about its upcoming OS.
 On the official Inside BlackBerry blog, RIM has posted a brief video showing off BlackBerry Flow, which is the term the company is using for the way users will navigate BlackBerry 10, as well as several features of the platform.
 After unlocking a device by sliding up from the bottom of the screen, a user can view their Active Frames, which is all of the currently-running applications shown in small windows.
 Active Frames help to provide a user with information even while the app is minimized.

 Another feature shown off by RIM today is the BlackBerry Hub.
 Accessed by swiping up from the bottom of the device and then swiping right, the BlackBerry Hub is a sort of unified inbox that can show all of a user's conversations, including Twitter, Facebook and email.
 The BlackBerry Hub also shows notifications, such as upcoming calendar events.

 Finally, RIM demoed how a user can set the alarm on their BlackBerry 10 device and get it ready for bed.
 To set an alarm, users can grab the hand on the outside of the clock's face and spin it around, like they would set the time on a real clock.
 To place a BlackBerry 10 handset into bedside mode, a user just needs to slide a finger down from the top of the display.